Skip to Content

 A haunting visit to Auschwitz-Birkenau, Poland

 It’s a haunting sound in a place where you can feel ghosts all around you.
 As I get closer I can see a group of Jewish men and boys, holding onto each other and singing a hymn in Hebrew as they walk along the railway tracks.
-I can’t understand the words they are signing but I can feel the emotion coming through and I can’t stop a shiver running down my spine.
+I can’t understand the words but I can feel the emotion coming through and I can’t stop a shiver running down my spine.

 Map of Auschwitz I (A) and Auschwitz II/Birkenau (B)